 Quarterly reports are provided to our Board of Directors detailing the number, volume, and credit quality of our YBS customers.
-We have developed quantitative targets to monitor our progress.
-The current farm economy is not conducive to bringing back YBS farmers and ranchers to production agriculture.
-Therefore, our goals have been set to maintain the current number of YBS loans.
-This is lower than the expected total portfolio growth and takes into account the changing trend in agriculture toward more consolidation of farms and ranches and the increasing difficulty for young, beginning, and small borrowers to enter into production agriculture.

-We continue our desire to be a dominant player in providing credit to young, beginning, and small farmers and ranchers and to participate at levels exceeding these goals.
-However, our 2023 results indicate that it may be unrealistic to set goals at higher levels if they are not likely to be achieved.
+We have developed qualitative and quantitative targets to monitor our progress.
+Our current goals have been set to target a YBS loan growth of 5% each year.
+We continue to strive to be a dominant player in providing credit to young, beginning, and small farmers and ranchers and to participate at levels exceeding these goals.